The Importance of Bees and Biodiversity: A Call to Action

 Visit Mahoney’s Garden Center in Winchester for native flowering plants like purple coneflower, milkweed, and bee balm.

-Check out local events by Mass Pollinator Network for plant sales and seed swaps.
+Check out local events by the Mass Pollinator Network for plant sales and seed swaps.

 🌱 What to Plant in Medford 🌱

-Native favorites include goldenrod, New England aster, and black-eyed Susan—they thrive locally and attract bees and butterflies.
+Native favorites include goldenrod, New England aster, and black-eyed Susan.
+These plants thrive locally and attract bees and butterflies.

-Avoid using lawn chemicals or “weed and feed” products that harm bees and runoff with rain water into the Mystic River.
-Choose organic alternatives or simply let your lawn go a little wild—clover and dandelions are early food sources for pollinators.
+Avoid using lawn chemicals or “weed and feed” products that harm bees and runoff into the Mystic River.
+Choose organic alternatives or let your lawn go a little wild.
+Clover and dandelions are early food sources for pollinators.

 Shop Locally: